 Forex Fundamental Analysis

 Forex Fundamental analysis is a method of examining the forex market by analyzing social, political, and most importantly, economic forces.
-These factors play an important role in effecting and setting the price for a particular currency pair or market as a whole.
+These factors play an important role in affecting and setting the price for a particular currency pair or market as a whole.
 Here are some of the important and helpful factors to give a good analysis of the market.

 - The economic calendar is one of the most important resources a trader should have with themselves and know about all the important events planned for the whole year.
-The release of important documents, data, and policy from governments and institutions is usually preplanned.
+The release of important documents, data, and policies from governments and institutions is usually preplanned.
 It is extremely helpful to know about these events and meetings before them as these meetings leave much longer consequences for future market behavior.

 - GDP is another important data to look at and keep you updated in every way possible in this regard.
 There is a strong relationship between GDP and the forex.
 For example, if a projection for GDP is lower than expected, then the sell-off of the currency of that country.

 - CPI or Consumer Price Index is another important and unique resource to look at.

 - Producer Price Index or PPI, along with Inflation, play an important role in making a strong fundamental analysis.